About

 Overview

-Norcross Blue Devils Water Polo is a club sport and a member of the Georgia High School Water Polo Association’s Fall League (August through mid October.)
-We have two teams: an “A” team comprised of juniors/seniors, and a “B” team usually comprised of middle schoolers and up.
-We do not have an all-girls team, but would welcome adding this to our Club if we had at least 12 girls and coaching to assist.
+Norcross Blue Devils Water Polo is a club sport running August through mid October.
+We have two boy teams: an “A” team comprised of juniors/seniors, and a “B” team usually comprised of middle schoolers and up.
+We currently have one girls team but are always looking for more girls to add a "B" team.
+In addition, we are building a developmental team for those not quite ready for game time experience.
 We practice at West Gwinnett Aquatic Center.

 Because we are a club sport, players from any school (middle or high; home, public or private) may join our team.
 Recent (2018) changes to the League rules allow athletes who have never played water polo before to choose their own team, meaning we can now take players from any County.